West condemns plane's diversion to arrest Belarus journalist - WTMJ

 The Belarusian authorities have labeled the channel “extremist” and leveled charges against Pratasevich of inciting mass riots and fanning social hatred.
 He could face 15 years in prison if convicted.

-Russian Foreign Minister Sergey Lavrov quickly offered a helping hand to Belarus, saying that the episode needs to be investigated — but that it couldn’t be rushed — and hailing the Belarusian authorities’ promise to run a transparent probe.

-Lavrov said Moscow will request consular access to Pratasevich’s girlfriend, Sofia Sapega, who is a student at a university in Vilnius.

 Isachenkov reported from Moscow.
-Associated Press writers Liudas Dapkus in Vilnius, Lithuania, Sam Petrequin in Brussels, Sylvia Hui in London and Geir Moulson in Berlin contributed to this report.
+Associated Press writers Liudas Dapkus in Vilnius, Lithuania, Sam Petrequin in Brussels, Sylvia Hui and Jill Lawless in London and Geir Moulson in Berlin contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.